rails/rails-html-sanitizer/README.md

 # Rails HTML Sanitizers

-In Rails 4.2 and above this gem will be responsible for sanitizing HTML fragments in Rails applications, i.e. in the `sanitize`, `sanitize_css`, `strip_tags` and `strip_links` methods.
+This gem is responsible for sanitizing HTML fragments in Rails applications.
+Specifically, this is the set of sanitizers used to implement the Action View `SanitizerHelper` methods `sanitize`, `sanitize_css`, `strip_tags` and `strip_links`.

 Rails HTML Sanitizer is only intended to be used with Rails applications.
-If you need similar functionality in non Rails apps consider using [Loofah](https://github.com/flavorjones/loofah) directly (that's what handles sanitization under the hood).
+If you need similar functionality but aren't using Rails, consider using the underlying sanitization library [Loofah](https://github.com/flavorjones/loofah) directly.

 ## Usage

 ### A note on HTML entities

 __Rails HTML sanitizers are intended to be used by the view layer, at page-render time.
-They are *not* intended to sanitize persisted strings that will sanitized *again* at page-render time.__
+They are *not* intended to sanitize persisted strings that will be sanitized *again* at page-render time.__

 Proper HTML sanitization will replace some characters with HTML entities.
-For example, `<` will be replaced with `&lt;` to ensure that the markup is well-formed.
+For example, text containing a `<` character will be updated to contain `&lt;` to ensure that the markup is well-formed.

 This is important to keep in mind because __HTML entities will render improperly if they are sanitized twice.__